7 Traits Successful Startup Founders Have in CommonGlobal teams

 Imagine a founder who nit-picks everything you do to the point where you want to quit.
 This person never says "great job" and let go; they always have to make changes, no matter how small or irrelevant.
 This behavior is most of the time to make sure everyone knows that they're the founder and the most intelligent person in the room.
 However, in most cases, this results in a space, as everyone has either transferred or quit—an easy remedy: having flexibility with such procedures and processes.
 Nothing is ever perfect, but not having flexibility can do more harm than good.

 Many startup founders can be closed off in the idea process and come across as condescending.
 This black-box mentality is a clear sign of insecurity.
-Great founders have lots of confidence in their own knowledge and worth and use that to build others up by keeping the communication flowing.
+Great founders have lots of confidence in their knowledge and worth and use that to build others up by keeping the communication flowing.
 Having an open mind and letting others create helps make the entire team successful.
-Truly well-adjusted people are happy to share what they know and to learn from others.
+Indeed, well-adjusted people are happy to share what they know and to learn from others.